YosysHQ/VlogHammer/foundbugs/issue_001_quartus.md

 **History:**
 2014-01-13 Reported via Altera mySupport (SR #11021734)
 2014-01-22 Bugfix for Quartus II v14.1 prospected by Altera Support
+2014-09-28 Verified that bug is still present in Quartus II v14.0